B (SEPTA Metro): 21st century

-In September 2021, SEPTA proposed updating wayfinding across the SEPTA Rail Transit network, rebranding their rail transit service as "SEPTA Metro".
-Under this proposal, services along the Broad Street line would be rebranded as the "B" lines with an orange color.
+In September 2021, SEPTA proposed updating its wayfinding across the bus, subway, and trolley networks, rebranding their rail transit service as "SEPTA Metro".
+Under the proposal, services along the Broad Street Line would be rebranded as the "B" Lines, retaining their orange color.
 Each service utilizing the trunk would receive a numeric suffix.
 Local service would be known as the B1 Broad Street Local, the express and special service as the B2 Broad Street Express and B2 Express Sport Special, and the Broad–Ridge Spur as the B3 Broad–Ridge Express.

 Following public feedback, SEPTA revised the Wayfinding Master Plan.
 Rather than being referred to as the B Lines, the Broad Street line become the "B".
-Express and special services became simply "B2", local became "B1" and the Broad–Ridge Spur became "B3", with signage letting riders know whether a train terminates at Walnut–Locust or NRG Station.
+Local service became simply the "B1", express and special services the "B2", and the Broad–Ridge Spur the "B3", with signage letting riders know whether a train terminates at Walnut–Locust or NRG Station.
 Additionally, SEPTA stated they would pilot neighborhood maps in stations and prioritize the deployment of real-time information signage and on mobile apps.
+The Broad Street Line was officially renamed as the B on February 24, 2025.

 Proposed extensions

 Roosevelt Boulevard

 Both the City of Philadelphia and SEPTA have studied extending the B along Roosevelt Boulevard, in order to serve a growing population in the northeast section of the city.
 The city government's archives contain a survey report, prepared in 1948, discussing a need for an extension of the B from Erie Avenue to the vicinity of Pennypack Circle (see Roosevelt Boulevard).
 Subway car destination signage even included station and terminus names for major streets along Roosevelt Boulevard such as Rhawn Street, in the newer "South Broad" cars.
-An expansion into another part of the City could better use the capacity of the four-track trunk line.
+An expansion into another part of the city could better use the capacity of the four-track trunk line.

 In 1964, the city proposed a 9 mi, $94 million extension of the then-Broad Street line along Roosevelt Blvd. in conjunction with a new Northeast Expressway to be built by the Pennsylvania Department of Transportation.
 Development was limited to the building of one subway station by Sears, Roebuck and Company in 1967, at its complex on Roosevelt Boulevard at Adams Avenue, at the cost of $1 million, in anticipation of future service.
 This station was destroyed when the facility was demolished in October 1994.
 Ultimately the Northeast Expressway was never built, due to lack of funds, and the subway extension remained a paper concept.

 On September 10, 1999, SEPTA filed a Notice of Intent to prepare an Environmental Impact Statement for the Northeast Extension with the EPA.
 In December 2001, the Philadelphia City Planning Commission supported extending the then-Broad Street Line along Roosevelt Blvd. to Bustleton Avenue, where it would be joined by the then-Market–Frankford Line (L), extended from its Frankford terminal (now the rebuilt Frankford Transit Center).
-The estimated cost had ballooned to $3.4 billion.
+The estimated cost had increased to $3.4 billion.